The Kelly Brush Foundation is dedicated to making active lifestyles a reality for anyone with a spinal cord injury. Life is better active!

 Individuals with paralysis caused by spinal cord injury who reside in the US.

 Any piece of sports or recreation equipment specifically designed for people with disabilities that allow an applicant to be active.
+It should be noted that first-hand experience using the desired equipment in the environment you intend to use it is extremely important to the Grant Committee.

 We give preference to equipment that provides some fitness benefit.
 We do, however, consider applications for power equipment where the applicant can persuasively explain why that type of equipment is the best and most appropriate piece of equipment for him/her to live an active lifestyle.